andrewlarsen514/software-engineering-princples/operationally-ready.md

 3. How quickly is the database responding to my requests?
 4. Are any of my servers running out of memory?
 5. Are my CPU loads aberrantly high?
-6. Is my applicatoin currently running?
+6. Is my application currently running?
 7. How many requests have I processed successfully in the last hour?

 To answer questions such as this, you will need to have instrumentaiton to provide you this information, and monitoring mechanisms in place to report history, provide you easy-to-interpret dashboards, and alert you to active problems.